weneedtotalknewspaper/weneedtotalknewspaper.github.io/README.md

 To run the website locally, run `bundle exec jekyll serve` from the repo root.
 If you make front-end changes, jekyll will automatically reload them.
 If you make backend changes (usually `_config.yml`), then you will need to rerun `bundle exec jekyll serve`.

+## Publishing

+To publish your changes, commit them a new branch (not the main branch) and open a new pull request.
+Then, go to Netlify and look at the deploy preview for this branch.
+If everything looks good, merge your pull request and Netlify will automatically publish your changes.
+You can see the published version of the site [here](www.stoic-wiles-9d4447.netlify.app).

 ## Adding an article

 To add an article, make an article file titled <YYYY-MM-DD-article-nickname>.md in the `_posts` directory.
 This markdown file will hold some frontmatter (denoted by the three dashes at the top of the document) and some markdown/HTML.
 The frontmatter contains variables that will be used throughout the site to render the article correctly.
 Required variables are: